 I made a manual payment to Pipe.
 Does this get automatically reflected in QuickBooks Online?

-• No. At the moment, reconciliation of manual repayments against your advance is not automatically recorded in QuickBooks Online.
+No. At the moment, reconciliation of manual repayments against your advance is not automatically recorded in QuickBooks Online.
 You would need to create a proper manual entry in your books to reflect the date, the amount, and the accounts involved in the transaction.

 What if I connect to QuickBooks Online after taking an invoice funding?

-• Unfortunately, your loan payout and repayment will not automatically reconcile if you connect your HCP account to QuickBooks Online after taking an invoice funding.
+Unfortunately, your loan payout and repayment will not automatically reconcile if you connect your HCP account to QuickBooks Online after taking an invoice funding.
 Please discuss with an accountant or tax advisor how to reflect this in your QuickBooks Online account.

 📌 Note: Alternatively, you can reach out to Housecall Pro Support and request to generate a support ticket for engineering to retroactively push the missing transactions.

-⚠️ This should only be done IF you have NOT yet taken any actions together with their accountant.
+⚠️ This should only be done IF you have NOT yet taken any actions together with an accountant.
 If you have already taken actions with an accountant, a retroactive push will only multiply the transactions in QuickBooks, which should be avoided at all costs.

 Need help or have questions?